Purvi: Rasa

 Raga-Kalpadruma: Charming and beautiful, scantily dressed, lotus-eyed Puravi appears at the end of the day.
 Idle and sleepy, she suffers from the pangs of separation and dreams only of her lover.

 Cattvarimsacchata-Raga-Nirupanam: Master of archery, seated on an elephant and dressed in white, Purvika has a splendid body and is served by all the different varnas.

 Raga-Sagara: I remember Purvika dressed in a garment woven with threads of gold.
-Fair and charming like the moon, she holds a cup of wine and a parrot in her hands and she is served by woman who are graceful and lively like the young deer.
+Fair and charming like the moon, she holds a cup of wine and a parrot in her hands and she is served by women who are graceful and lively like the young deer.
 The head of her lover rests in her lap.

 Historical Information

 Poorvi is an old traditional raga, which originated in the eastern part of India.
 Its ancient precursor Purvagauda had a similar scale to modern Bhairav (S r G m P d N).
 Poorvi itself does not appear in the literature before the 16th century.
 It is one of the 14 original composition of the legend Tansen.